 Two (2) hospitals provide health care in the County.
 The first, Jefferson Health System's Washington Township Campus, is located in Washington Township, formerly known as Kennedy Hospital.
 The second, Inspira Medical Center, is located in Mullica Hill (Harrison Township), and contains 210 licensed beds.
-This has changed since the hospital has relocated to Mullica Hill.
 Inspira Medical Center has also recently undergone an expansion to better serve the health care needs of the County, including an expanded/renovated emergency room/center, plans to build a surgical center and the establishment of several additional family practice centers throughout the County.
 Inspira Medical Center has over 1,825 full and part time employees and a medical and dental staff of 400.